kyverno/website/content/en/docs/Kyverno CLI/_index.md

   request.operation: UPDATE
 ```

-If policies use namespaceSelector, these can also be specified in the variables file.
+If policies use a namespaceSelector, these can also be specified in the variables file.

 ```yaml
 namespaceSelector: